Connect with us

 You may think you know a lot about Edmonton Oilers’ star Connor McDavid, but some of these 16 interesting facts may surprise you.

 Granted, there’s only so much fans have a right to know about the athletes they follow.
-Too much information is not only a bit creepy, it also doesn’t leave much to the imagination.
-That said, there are some pretty cool facts about McDavid that might make you an even bigger fan.
+We got a closer look during the recent Amazon documentary the offered a look behind the curtain — frankly, a very close look at McDavid.
+Still, too much information is not only a bit creepy, it also doesn’t leave much to the imagination.
+That said, here are some pretty cool facts about McDavid that might make you an even bigger fan.

 #16.
 McDavid Grew Up a Maple Leafs Fan